 When choosing a new breast pump, you will want to consider the durability of the machine.
 If you will be using your pump frequently, you will want a pump that has a reliable motor and/or one that comes with a decent warranty in case something goes wrong.

-What is a good breast pump brand?
+What is the best breast pump brand?

 Spectra continuously creates breast pumps that are among the industry’s top choices.
 With the quietest motor on the market and adjustable suction levels, it’s hard to pass up the insurance billable Spectra S2Plus.
 This model offers a closed tubing system and its fluttering suction motion is designed to mimic the way a baby suckles.
 This pump is equipped with everything a mom needs in order to pump effectively and comfortably.

 Medela is a leader in the breast pump industry with many popular breast pump models.
 The most common model covered by insurance is the Medela Pump In Style Advanced Breast Pump.
 If you’re a mom that needs to be able to pump multiple times a day, this is the pump for you.
 It comes complete with breast shields, storage bottles, an AC adapter, and more.
 This Medela model is simply one of the best pumps covered by insurance today.